airladon/ThisIGet/README.md

 This is only needed if deploying a build from the local machine.

-## Start interactive dev environment container
+## Interactive Dev Environment container
 A docker container can be used to do lint and type checking, and tests.
 To start the container
 * `./startenv dev`